CanExport SMEs - Applicant’s guide

 - funding amount requested

-We award funding on a competitive basis for activities that will be most effective in achieving their international business development goals.
-We take into account a company’s resources and capacities.
+Funding is awarded on a competitive basis for activities that will be most effective in achieving their international business development goals.
+A company's resources and capacities are considered during the assessment of a project.
 Funding decisions are final and non-negotiable.
+Funding amounts awarded will not necessarily equal the amount requested.

 Criteria 1: Pursuing new or expanded initiatives (“Incrementality”)